-Once we were actually on the trail, we walked through dense forest of maple trees.
+Once we were actually on the trail, we walked through a dense forest of maple trees.
 This part reminded me a lot of southwestern Ontario.
 But soon enough we came to our first lake view.
 Though not of McCrae Lake itself, we were treated to numerous marshy lakes, with yellow and green grasses sticking out of the water and a fair share of lily pads.

-We couldn’t linger too long because there was a heightened concentration of mosquitos here, so I snapped a couple photos and we continued on our way.
+We couldn’t linger too long because there was a heightened concentration of mosquitos here, so I snapped a couple of photos and we continued on our way.